cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-6.rst

 3. Use the KarelPupper API to control Pupper to do a new action in a new python file.
 Do this by chaining together many commands together, which you can see available in the `karel.py` file.
 If required, you can further tune the hardcoded numbers for moving Pupper in `karel.py` or implement your own high-level commands.

 **DELIVERABLE:** Submit your new python file to control Pupper with the KarelPupper API to Gradescope.
 Write a short blurb about what you commanded Pupper to do.
 Write about any tuning or new command implementations you made.
+Tkae a video and upload to Gradescope with your submission.

 Step 3.
 Create a Simple Chat with GPT Through the Command Line
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^